Barely coping with a newborn and toddler? Learn how to survive the first few weeks and adjust to life with two kids.

 I hear you, friend.

-It’s been five years since those frantic first few weeks, and I can reassure you that not only will you get through this, but you will be so much stronger for it.
+It’s been years since those frantic first few weeks, and I can assure you that not only will you get through this, but you will be so much stronger for it.

 I also wanted to share a few of the tips that, looking back, were the ones that truly helped me.
 Because yes, it does get better with time, but that doesn’t mean you can’t do anything about it now, either.
 Take a look at these tips on caring for a newborn and toddler: